-McLean Presbyterian Church (MPC) is seeking a worship ministry intern for the 2019-2020 ministry year (September-May).
-This worship ministry internship is part of the full-time Capital Fellows program.
-The worship ministry internship is designed for those exploring a calling to vocational worship ministry in the church.
+McLean Presbyterian Church (MPC) is seeking a worship ministry intern for the 2020-21 ministry year (August-May).
+This position is a part-time role and is a part of the full-time Capital Fellows program.
+The worship internship is designed for those exploring a calling to vocational worship ministry in the church.
 A strong musical background is required, and experience in worship leading is preferred.
 This person will work under the guidance of the Director of Worship as an integral member of our worship staff at MPC.